arthurvalls/math-projects/monte_carlo/README.md

 ## Overview

 This project demonstrates the estimation of the mathematical constant PI (π) using the Monte Carlo method.
 Monte Carlo methods, or Monte Carlo experiments, are a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.
-The underlying concept is to use randomness to solve problems that might be deterministic in principle [Wikipedia](https://en.wikipedia.org/wiki/Monte_Carlo_method)
+The underlying concept is to use randomness to solve problems that might be deterministic in principle.
+[Wikipedia](https://en.wikipedia.org/wiki/Monte_Carlo_method)

 ## How it works